About full mailboxes and complicated mail servers

 Modoboa and Mail-In-A-Box are the ones i've tried.
 The former sets up your mail service and hands you a nice django-frontend for managing it.
 It is extensible via plugins and seems overall very well-made and highly adaptable.

-Mail-In-A-Box offers far less configuration options that Modoboa, but goes into another direction.
+Mail-In-A-Box offers far less configuration options that Modoboa, but rather goes in a different direction.
 You run it on a fresh Ubuntu 14.04 and it takes care of everything, including firewall, dns and ssl setup.
 To me it seems by far the quickest and simplest solution to a production-ready mail server.
 Read more about Mail-In-A-Box.